HOW BIG DO MAINE COONS GET?

 MALES & FEMALES—-Spaying or neutering cats/kittens are less prone to a variety of diseases.
 Spayed females have a lower risk of mammary cancer, which is 90% fatal in cats, and life-threatening uterine infections.
 Neutered males have no risk of testicular disease and a lower risk of prostate disease.
 Spaying or neutering can also lead to better behaviors.
 A spayed female will not go into heat, which will prevent yowling, frequent urination, and discharge.
 Neutered males will not feel the need to spray everywhere in order to mark their territory.
 Spaying or neutering can also help prevent fights between pets.

 For the above reasons mentioned, we require all kittens to be spayed or neutered and have strict adherence in our contract.

-Buyers will receive their kitten’s CFA and/or TICA registration papers either by mail or online (email, Facebook Messenger , etc) once we receive documentation from your veterinarian that your kitten has been spayed or neutered prior to them turning 6 months of age.
+Buyers will receive their kitten’s CFA and/or TICA registration papers either by mail or online (email, Facebook Messenger , etc) once we receive documentation from your veterinarian that your kitten has been spayed or neutered prior to the age agreed upon in your contract.
 Buyers will have provided contact information to Carolina Maine Coons when completing the Cat/Kitten Purchase Agreement.
 In the event the buyers contact information should change prior to receiving their registration paperwork, it is the responsibility of the buyer to notify Carolina Maine Coons of their new contact information.
 In regards to the cat/kitten’s registration process, the buyer is responsible for completing the registration paperwork, paying the registration fee, and submitting the paperwork to CFA and/or TICA.
 Of course, Carolina Maine Coons is available for any questions you may have regarding the process.

 DO YOU ALLOW YOUR CATS/KITTENS TO BE DECLAWED?